geo-python/site/source/lessons/L1/course-environment-components.rst

 When using the CSC Notebooks for the first time, you need to join the group created for this course:

 1. Go to Account
-2. Join Group `Geo-Python` using the joining code xxxxxx
+2. Join Group `Geo-Python` using the joining code: xxxxxx

 After joining the group, you should be able to view an environment called `JupyterLab`.

-After you have joined the group, you can repeat these steps every time when starting to work on a programming task:
+Repeat these steps every time when starting to work on a programming task using the CSC Notebooks:

-1. Click on the launch CSC Notebook -button (or enter via notebooks.csc.fi)
+1. Click on the launch CSC Notebook -button on the course webpage (or enter via notebooks.csc.fi)
 2. Click `Launch new` under the JupyterLab - Environment
 3. Wait for a while (go get a coffee!, it will take 2-5 minutes for the environment to be ready)
 4. Click "open in browser"